Welcome to NHE Hippology

 Dedicated to Horse Well-being and Understanding:

-Hippological knowledge is empowering for our serious study of horses and also a vital tool for safeguarding and supporting our horses' health.
-It is at the heart of effective communication with our horses , as emphasised by Alexander Nevzorov which he calls, "myological vision."
+Hippological knowledge is necessary for anyone who wants to work with horses and is a vital tool for safeguarding and supporting horses' health.
+This knowledge is at the heart of effective communication with our horses , as emphasised by Alexander Nevzorov which he calls, "myological vision."

 With this knowledge, we gain insight into the inner workings of our horses.
 This is where true mastery of the NHE method comes in.